Music leak: Sources

 Unreleased music is often acquired by hackers who gain unauthorized access to the e-mail or cloud storage accounts of artists, producers or record labels.

-Some leaks originate from advance copies sent to journalists, either being leaked by the journalists themselves, or by individuals who gain unauthorized access to these advance copies.
-For example, the 2006 Joanna Newsom album Ys was leaked when a hacker gained access to an FTP server maintained by the online music publication Pitchfork.
+Some leaks originate from advance copies sent to journalists, and are leaked by the journalists themselves or friends, family members etc. with whom they shared the music.
+Journalists rarely leak music directly to the public, at least not intentionally, as doing so jeopardizes their careers and may even violate legal agreements (i.e.. similar to non-disclosure agreements).
+Some leaks follow a combination of both aforementioned routes: unauthorized access to journalists' storage.
+For example, the 2006 Joanna Newsom album Ys was leaked when a hacker gained access to an FTP server maintained by the music publication Pitchfork.
 In 2015, a server controlled by the music website Spin was hacked, resulting in the leaking of albums by Beach House, Mac DeMarco, and Destroyer.
 It has been alleged that some record labels intentionally stage leaks to create publicity.

 Distribution

 During the 1990s, leaked music was occasionally shared on the internet, despite relatively slow transmission speeds and music codecs being in their infancy.
 One of the first albums to leak on the internet was Depeche Mode's 1993 album Songs of Faith and Devotion, which was shared by fans in chat rooms.

 In the early 2000s, peer-to-peer file sharing sites such as Napster were widely used not only for musical piracy, but also for the distribution of leaked music.
 The landmark copyright lawsuit Metallica v.
 Napster, Inc. centered on the leak of a demo recording of the Metallica song "I Disappear", which was planned to be released as part of the soundtrack to Mission: Impossible II.
 The leaked demo, which made its way onto radio airplay, was traced to Napster.

-As peer-to-peer file sharing services declined in popularity, other channels have been used for the distribution of leaked music, such as BitTorrent and "cyberlocker" services such as MediaFire.
+As peer-to-peer file sharing networks attached to specific, usually proprietary software (e.g. WinMX, LimeWire) declined in popularity, other channels have been used for the distribution of leaked music, such as BitTorrent and file hosting websites such as MediaFire.
+The same channels that are used for music piracy more generally will also be used for leaks.